tabularelf/GMLspeak/1.2.0/getting-started.md

 - for loops
 - do until loops
 - repeat loops
+- while loops
 - nullish coalescence `value ?? false`/`value ??= buffer_create(1, buffer_grow, 1)`
 - tenary operator `value > 4 ? true : false;`
-- Custom method handler for Catspeak/GMLspeak interop. (referred to as `method` in GMLspeak)
-- Partial `with(scope)` support.
-(Does not cover `all` and object indexes)
+- `with(scope)` support
 - Automatic methodizing of functions on creation.
 - Comment blocks `/* Secret little message */`
-- Almost every single GML constant
+- Almost every single GML constant, up to 2024.8
-- Proper `self`/`other` scope
 - Support for `global` variables (which includes a custom `global` struct to separate from native GM global)
+- `try/catch` (no `finally` at this time)

 ## Compiling your first GMLspeak program
-Anything not covered here in terms of use case, should be referred to [Catspeaks documentation](https://www.katsaii.com/catspeak-lang/3.0.2/hom-welcome.html) instead.
+Anything not covered here in terms of use case, should be referred to [Catspeaks documentation](https://www.katsaii.com/catspeak-lang/3.2.0/hom-welcome.html) instead.

 To start using GMLspeak, the first thing you need to do is create the environment itself.
 GMLspeak doesn't do this automatically, so you will need to specify it.
 ```gml